-- 17.1 A Certifying authority may revoke or suspend a certificate if one or more of the following circumstances exist: - 1) The person to whom the certificate was issued has contravened the various acts or regulations within the profession within a certifying jurisdiction - 2) Cheating in order to aid themselves or another person to pass a certification exam - 3) It is found that the person has practiced fraud or deception - 4) Reasonable care, judgment or the application of the Operator's knowledge or ability was not used in the performance of operation duties - 5) The individual is incompetent or unable to perform prescribed duties properly - 6) Any breach of examination or professional codes of conduct - 17.2 The certifying authority shall require Operators to sign examination and professional codes of conduct prior to writing an examination. - 17.3 A certifying authority will maintain records of Operators who have had their certificate(s) suspended or revoked, and shall share this information with other certifying authorities upon request and in keeping with privacy legislation. - 17.4 Each jurisdiction should have a policy regarding disciplinary and suspension actions.
+- 17.1 A Certifying authority shall cancel or suspend a certificate if one or more of the following circumstances exist: - 1) The person to whom the certificate was issued has contravened the various environment acts or regulations within a certifying jurisdiction; - Cheating in order to aid themselves or another person to pass a certification exam; - 3) It is found that the person has practiced fraud or deception; - 4) Reasonable care, judgment or the application of the operator's knowledge or ability was not used in the performance of operation duties; - 5) The individual is incompetent or unable to perform prescribed duties properly; - 6) For any other reason the individual is no longer qualified to operate a municipal or public facility; or - 7) Any breach of examination or professional codes of conduct. - 17.2 The certifying authority shall require operators to sign examination and professional codes of conduct prior to writing an examination. - 17.3 A certifying authority will maintain records of disciplined, suspended or revoked operators, and shall share this information with other certifying authorities upon request and in keeping with privacy legislation.

-Approved: March 22, 2012 Revised: April 17, 2012 September 8, 2014 June 7, 2017 November 7, 2019
+Approved: March 22, 2012 Revised: April 17, 2012